Program Services & Resources

 TIER 1: Proactive interventions and supports fall under Tier 1 and are generally effective for 80-90% of the total student population.
 Quality curriculum and programs such as mindfulness (Educate 2B), that the entire student body has access to, are examples of Tier 1 supports.
 Prevention also falls within Tier 1.
 Universal Screening for social, emotional, and behavioral wellness is one preventative measure that the district can utilize to both effectively capture the needs of the entire student body and plan accordingly for interventions and supports.

-- Universal Screening (Behavioral & Emotional Screening System)
+- Universal Screening Process

 - Universal Screener Example Items